Skip to Content

 You can find churros at stands and carts throughout the park.

-We spied Oreo Churro Bites at Universal Tower Snack Bar, next on our list to try.
+We spied Oreo Churro Bites at Universal Tower Snack Bar, which is next on our list to try.

 The classic cinnamon churro costs $5.49.